 Frequently Asked Questions

-As a banana ripens, the starches break down to sugar.
-This breakdown makes them perfect for baking and increases the antioxidant levels.
+As a banana ripens, the starches break down into sugar.
+This breakdown makes them perfect for baking and increases their antioxidant levels.
 The mushy texture also makes them malleable (ideal for mixing) and provides the loaf that desirable soft mouthfeel.

-Take bananas out of their peel and mash with a fork in a bowl.
+Take bananas out of their shell and mash them with a fork on a cutting board.
 You can leave the strings or take them out—personal preference.

 You can also mash them in a bowl with a potato masher.

 The riper the bananas, the moister the bread.
 But there are other actions you can take.

 Consider folding the ingredients together in a delicate process that produces a silky, smooth texture.
 You may also consider baking with oil instead of butter (adding butter to a warm slice later if desired).